 Luz moved to St. Louis in 2013 and joined Legal Services of Eastern Missouri as a staff attorney in the Children’s Legal Alliance Unit.
 In 2016, she founded and managed the Education Justice Program at Legal Services of Eastern Missouri, which seeks to advance education equity and preserve the civil rights of students.
 She was the lead attorney on landmark education cases in Missouri, including a matter involving the rights of students experiencing homelessness which sought to correct the disproportional impact of educational deprivations on communities of color.
 She managed the Education Justice Program until 2020, when she joined the ACLU of Missouri.

-Luz serves on the advisory board and as faculty of the Sargent Shriver National Center on Poverty Law’s Racial Justice Institute, a revolutionary, national leadership program with a network of advocates committed to race-equity.
-She has also served on the Juvenile Subcommittee of the Missouri Supreme Court’s Commission on Racial and Ethnic Fairness.
-The goal of the commission is to eliminate systemic barriers to racial and ethnic fairness in the Missouri court system by identifying challenges, researching solutions, and making recommendations for improvement.
+Luz serves on the advisory board and as faculty of the Sargent Shriver National Center on Poverty Law’s Racial Justice Institute.
+She previously co-chaired the Juvenile Subcommittee of the Missouri Supreme Court’s Commission on Racial & Ethnic Fairness.
+Luz received the Missouri Lawyer’s Diversity & Inclusion award in 2019 and the Missouri Lawyer’s Women’s Justice Rising Star award in 2017